pablojim/highcharts-ng/README.md

 All properties on the chart configuration are optional.
 If you don't need a feature best to leave it out completely - Highcharts will usually default to something sensible.
 Each property is watched for changes by angularjs.
 NOTE:
-A common error is to put other highcharts options directly into the chartConfig.
+A common error is to put other Highcharts options directly into the chartConfig.
-In general if the highcharts option you want isn't listed above you probably want to put it in chartConfig.options
+In general if the Highcharts option you want isn't listed above you probably want to put it in chartConfig.options

 The Highcharts object can be accessed with ```chartConfig.getHighcharts()```.
 This is a simple way to access all the Highcharts API that is not currently managed by this directive.
 See the JSFiddle basic example to see how this is used to call the print function of Highcharts.